hennmarsk/final_thesis/README.md

 # final_thesis
 A neural network model based on Triplet Loss that extracts feature vectors from images for metric learning.
-Made by Nguyen Anh Tuan Tung.
+By Tung Nguyen from HUST, 20154247.